 As we continue to strive to reach our goals, there are a multitude of measures that we look at.
-For grades 3-5, we use the Georgia Milestones scores, along with their Reading Inventory, DIBELS and STAR math scores.
-For grades K-2, we look at their DIBELS, STAR Math and Reading Inventory Scores.
+For grades 3-5, we use the Georgia Milestones scores, along with their STAR Reading and STAR math scores.
+For grades K-2, we look at data garnered from the STAR Reading Suite of assessments and STAR Math.
+In Kindergarten we use data from the GKIDS assessments.
+In all grade levels we use data derived from formative, summative and common assessments.

 At Sara Harp Minter there are a number of opportunities given to the students for in/after school participation.
-Students have opportunities, such as chorus, kickball, running club, orchestra club, Good News Club, Rainbows, counseling, and many more.
-Parents participate in curriculum nights, open houses, and student-led conferences.
+Students have opportunities, such as chorus, Science Olympiad, running club, orchestra club, Math Bowl, Good News Club, Rainbows, counseling, and many more.
+Parents participate in curriculum nights, open houses, and student-led conferences, data nights and (new this year) scheduled opportunities for conversations with the principal/assistant principal.